ECCO-GROUP/ECCO-Dataset-Production/processing/src/README.md

       - Does not remove any model granules, or produced files, from your local directory (even when using AWS S3).
         - When using S3, a copy of the file from S3 is downloaded and compared to the uploaded file to ensure they match.
 This downloaded file has the prefix "S3_{filename}".
       - Note: To ensure space availability, files local to Lambda jobs are still removed (this argument is set to False when using Lambda)
+  - *Example commands*
+    - Below is a number of example runs of master_script.py one can do.
+This is not exhaustive, and attempts to show some key functionalities and features of the processing code.
+    - python master_script.py --process_data --dont_delete_local
+      - Process local model granules locally, and save the processed output locally
+    - python master_script.py --process_data --use_S3
+      - Process S3 sourced model granules locally, sand save the processed output locally and on S3
+    - python master_script.py --process_data --use_lambda
+      - Process S3 sourced model granules via AWS Lambda, and do not save any logs
+    - python master_script.py --process_data --use_lambda --enable_logging
+      - Process S3 sourced model granules via AWS Lambda, and save logs from Lambda jobs
+    - python master_script.py --push_ecr
+      - Update/create AWS ECR image specifed by "image_uri" in aws_config.yaml
+    - python master_script.py --create_factors
+      - Create all mapping factors and exit
+    - python master_script.py --logs_only "{path to log file to use as base}"
+      - Takes the provided log file and reviews all the logs on AWS CloudWatch to create a new updated log file
+      - Useful if logging fails part way through Lambda jobs.
+Provide this command with the most recent saved log file and it will continue to update it with progress from logs in AWS CloudWatch.
+    - python master_script.py upload_to_S3
+      - Uploads files located in "local_file_dir_to_upload" in product_generation_config.yaml, to the specified S3 path "upload_to_S3_path" in aws_config.yaml and exit
+    - python master_script.py --process_data --use_S3 --create_jobs
+      - Prompts user to create new jobs.txt file and then processes said jobs using S3 sourced granules and local processing